joshbrew/graphscript/docs/services/worker/worker.service.md

 ## Canvas Threading Example

 OffscreenCanvases allow multithreaded draw calls, this easily extends to libraries like ThreeJS or BabylonJS.
 We even included a nifty proxy event listener for mouse events, which you can extend to support more if you see the `eventHandlers` import that lists supported key events.
+It automaticall detects resize events as well and sends the new clientHeight/clientWidth, which you can fix or make stretch using CSS rules (shown below);

 Main
 ```ts